 Arguably the most famous fairytale castle in the whole of Europe, the Neuschwanstein Castle is one of the most revered places to visit in Germany.
 Standing tall right on German Alps’ dizzy ridges, the castle rests right above Hohenschwangau town – a small but charming town.

-The pointed turrets, the squeaky drawbridges – everything about the castle reminds why J. K. Rowling and Walt Disney drew inspirations from this castle.
+The pointed turrets, the squeaky drawbridges – everything about the castle reminds why J. K. Rowling and Walt Disney drew inspiration from this castle.
 Inside the castle, the sumptuous interior, Singer’s Hall and of course, the Throne Room are some of the most prominent attractions of this royal castle that was built between 1869 and 1886 by the most famous monarch of Bavaria – King Ludwig II.